saron715/cullinary_django101/README.md

 # cullinary_django101
-# Culinary Website with Django
+# Cullinary Website with Django

 This is a web application for sharing and discovering delicious recipes from around the world.
 The project is built using Django, a popular web framework for Python.